message-db/message-db/README.md

+# Message DB

-# Postgres Message Store
+**Microservice Native Message and Event Store for Postgres**

-A fully-featured event store and message store implemented entirely in PostgreSQL server functions and indexes supporting event sourcing and messaging applications and services.
+A fully-featured event store and message store implemented entirely in PostgreSQL, supporting event sourcing and messaging applications and services.

 ## Features